-Health insurance is an important coverage that helps protect you and your family from the devastating financial effects of unexpected health problems or catastrophic illness and as of January 1, 2014, most Americans are now required by Federal Law to have health insurance or pay a penalty.
+Health insurance is an important coverage that helps protect you and your family from the devastating financial effects of unexpected health problems or catastrophic illness and can apply for guaranteed issued health insurance.

 Federal Health Care Reform Resources